keijiro/NNCam/README.md

 ----------

 The ONNX model file is not contained in this repository to avoid hitting the storage quota.
-You can download the ONNX files from the [Releases page].
-Or you can run [this Colab notebook] to convert the original BodyPix models to ONNX.
+You can download these files from the [Releases page].
+Or you can use [this Colab notebook] to convert the original BodyPix models to ONNX.

 [Releases page]: https://github.com/keijiro/NNCam/releases/tag/v0.0.1